Dhamma-Sobhana/gong/README.md

 ## SENTRY_DSN (server)
 Optional Data Source Name for error tracking using [Sentry](https://sentry.io/).

+## PIN_CODE (server)
+Optional numeric PIN code to access the web interface.
+Valid for 12 hours but extended on main screen reload to have tablet persistently logged in.

 # Automation
 The system can fetch a centers schedule for automatic plying of gong.
 Locally stored time table definitions are used to transform this data into a time table for playing gong.